Surgical abortion stories were terrifying but mine was quite positive

 I found out on a weekend so I paid for a private scan for the same weekend as how far along in the pregnancy I was depended on what I would do although the medical abortion was never an option personally for me as I just didn't want to see things and risk being mentally damaged in the future.

 So I decided, after finding out at the scan that I was 10 weeks 5 days, that surgical termination was the way I thought best for me personally.

 Some pregnancy help places were nice, some were terribly rude

 So Monday morning ringing around all the pregnancy help places (some nice, some terribly rude!)
 I found a place.
 It was in Newcastle 30 miles from my home but this travel didn't bother me as everywhere closer was just offering me the tablet form which I was wasn't over the moon about.

 So I made an appointment for the next week to be seen up in Newcastle just for some tests first.
 I was so so nervous and felt like I couldn't make a simple daily decision because my mind was so all over the place.

-I arrived at Newcastle and the staff were lovely.
-A blood test was taken and a swab of my vagina, back passage and ears and mouth which were all done by myself apart from the blood test lol
+I arrived in Newcastle and the staff were lovely.
+A blood test was taken and swabs (vaginal, back passage and ears and mouth) which were all done by myself apart from the blood test lol

 I'd be 14 weeks on the day of the surgery